Gas in Turkey: Supply

 US sanctions on Iran do not apply to pipeline imports of gas.
 LNG import share varies but typically about a quarter of gas imports are LNG.
 Total spot import was 6.9 bcm in 2021: spot can also be imported by pipeline.
 Total entry capacity in 2021 was 362 mcm/day.
 BOTAŞ would like to import from Northern Iraq, but completing the Iraqi part of the pipeline is mired in disputes between the Iraq central government and Kurdistan Regional Government.
 However some gas in Iraq is wasted by flaring so Iraq would benefit by selling that.
 Turkey suspects winter cuts in long-term low-price contracted supply from Iran are not technical faults but Iran keeping the gas for its own use.

 In 2021 a contract was agreed with Azerbaijan to import 11 bcm more per year until the end of 2024.
 TPAO has a 19% share in Shah Deniz 1.
 Fracking shale gas might help with energy security.
 Gas supply from Turkmenistan has been planned for decades but a pipeline under the Caspian Sea has not yet been built, partly due to lack of an agreement between Turkmenistan and Azerbaijan.
-Turkmenistan is sending more gas to China.
-Transit via Iran is technically possible as there is spare pipeline capacity.
-However this is said (by backers of a rival route between at sea installations) to be only 3 bcma.
-LNG is imported from several countries including Egypt, Algeria and the United States.
+Instead in 2025 Turkey is buying over 1 bcma of Turkmen gas via a swap agreement with Iran, as there is spare pipeline capacity.
+However the maximum possible is said (by backers of a rival route between at sea installations) to be only 3 bcma.
+LNG is imported from several countries including Egypt, Algeria, Oman, and the United States.

 Demand

-Over 80% of the population, and all provinces in Turkey, have access to natural gas, which supplies half of the country's heating requirements.
-Households buy the most gas, followed by industry and power stations.
+Over 80% of the population, and all provinces in Turkey, have access to natural gas, which supplies half of household final energy.
 In 2021 consumption share included 27% households, 35% electricity production, 29% industry and 8% service sector.
-The Energy Ministry expects demand for gas to increase somewhat to 2030, but to remain about a quarter of primary energy consumption.
+The Energy Ministry expects demand for gas to increase slightly to 2030, but its share of primary energy consumption to fall slightly to less than a quarter.

 In some years electricity generation in Turkey burns half the gas, but this varies greatly depending on whether there is enough rain to produce hydroelectricity; therefore, when it rains, Turkey burns less gas.
 Peak demand is typically in mid-winter, averaging almost 300 million cubic metres (mcm) each day, and the Chamber of Engineers said in 2022 that there was not enough storage.
 There are 72 distribution zones and 18 million households are supplied with gas.
 About half of residential energy demand is met by gas.
 The International Energy Agency predicted in 2021 that use for electricity generation will decline.
-However the national energy plan published in January 2023 forecasts over 12 GW more gas power will be built by 2035, and says that is needed to balance variable renewable energy and for energy security.
+However the national energy plan published in January 2023 forecasts over 10 GW more gas power may be needed by 2035 to balance variable renewable energy and for energy security.
 All industrial and commercial consumers, and households buying over 75 thousand cubic-meters a year can switch suppliers.